- The tip of your finger lies in a bent position and you are unable to straighten it. This is called a mallet finger.

 There are two ways to get the splint:

-The treatment of a mallet finger with a loose bone fragment (fracture) is different from a mallet finger without a bone fragment (i.e. only tendon injury).
-Your doctor will tell you about your specific type of injury.
+The treatment of a mallet finger with a loose bone fragment (fracture) is different from a mallet finger without a loose bone fragment (i.e. only tendon injury).

-O Treatment in case of a mallet finger with fracture
+O Treatment of a mallet finger with a fracture

-O Treatment of a mallet finger without fracture (tendon injury)
+O Treatment of a mallet finger without a fracture (tendon injury)

 Follow these instructions for a good recovery.

 - Are you in pain?
-Use a mild pain killer such as acetaminophen.
-Do not wait with the use of acetaminophen until the pain is too much.
+Use a mild pain killer such as paracetamol (acetaminophen).
+Do not wait with the use of paracetamol until the pain is too much.

 - Most mallet injuries heal after 3 months.

-- If you have any questions, please contact our 'Breuklijn' (fracture hotline).
-See also the information at the bottom of this page.
-If follow-up is necessary, we will make an appointment for you.
+If you have any questions, please contact the call our 'Breuklijn' (fracture hotline) on workdays between 10.00-12.00.
+We will make an appointment for you.
 Also contact our 'Breuklijn' when:

 Virtual Fracture Care app